 There are medical reasons you shouldn’t ignore heartburn—and just popping antacids could lead to risks of their own.
 “Some medications used to treat reflux and over-the-counter heartburn medications can reduce your absorption of calcium, increasing your risk of fracture,” Dr. Laude says.
 “If you are taking a medication long-term, talk to your doctor about your bone health and the risks and benefits of your reflux medication.”
 These include proton-pump inhibitors like Prilosec and H2 blockers like Pepcid, says Dr. Abelson, so if you’re also taking calcium supplements, look for calcium citrate instead of calcium carbonate for better absorption.

 Check your meds

 Other medications you take also affect your chances of osteoporosis, so talk with your doctor about calcium and vitamin D supplementation.
 Watch our for steroid-induced osteoporosis if you’re on prednisone or inhalers for asthma.
 “It seems that steroids have an effect on bone cells, causing alterations in both bone formation and remodeling,” Dr. Lee says.
 In addition, some anti-seizure meds have also been associated with low bone mineral density.
 “Reasons for this are not entirely clear, but some researchers attribute this to higher than normal vitamin D metabolism and accelerated bone turnover,” Dr. Lee says.
-Ask these super-important questions before you take prescription medications.

 Go with your gut